 Gold production on Sumatra significantly increased due to the successful development of the Martabe gold mine, which began production in 2012.
 The ore system was first discovered in 1997 after a positive result from geochemical surveys conducted on stream sediment within an exploration tenement.
-This a resource estimate of 4.3 million ounces of gold and 53 million ounces of silver (open file report Agincourt Resources, 2018).
+This was soon followed by field mapping, rock-chip sampling, and aeromagnetic surveying, which led to the discovery of six deposits within a 7 km by 3 km corridor.
+The largest of these deposits is Purnama, with a resource estimate of 4.3 million ounces of gold and 53 million ounces of silver (open file report Agincourt Resources, 2018).